 Grilled Halloumi Cheese with Mushrooms

-These Grilled Halloumi Cheese Skewers with Mushrooms and Sweet Onions are a unique idea for a summer side dish, and if you go easy on the onions these are really low in carbs.
-Use Grilling Recipes to find more low-carb recipes like this.
+Grilled Halloumi Cheese with Mushrooms is a unique idea for a summer side dish, and these Halloumi skewers are so tasty!
+And if you’ve never had Halloumi, you are in for a real treat.

 I came up with this recipe when I had a block of Halloumi in the fridge and some mushrooms that needed to be used up, and that was all the inspiration I needed!
 I marinated the cheese, mushrooms, and onions for a few hours in a mixture with Mediterranean flavors; then threaded them on to my favorite double skewers and grilled them.

 The only thing that’s at all difficult about cooking the skewers on the grill is making sure you use oil or non-stick spray right before you put the skewers on so the melting cheese doesn’t stick.
 And if you’ve never had grilled Halloumi before, I’m thinking you’re going to love this recipe; hope you try it!